VuesseEDM/COSMIC-COUNTER-X/README.md

 🙌 **Thanks for Visiting!**

-> I hope you find my portfolio interesting.
+> "I hope you enjoyed my first mini-game made with JavaScript, and if you remember me, I guarantee I'll make more fun projects."
 If you have any questions or feedback, feel free to contact me.
 Thank you for your visit!  👽